enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - The hard part is keeping the connection alive and behaving correctly while it's open.
 - You need heartbeats so proxies don't kill the connection.
 - You need to handle the case where the client disappears mid-flight and never tells you.
-- You need to deal with schema reloads, where the schema underneath the subscription literally changes while it's running.
+- You need to deal with schema reloads, where the schema underneath the subscription changes while it's running.
 - And you need backpressure, because a slow consumer should not be able to take the whole router down.
 - None of that is in the protocol spec.
 All of it is your problem.
 -->